allforabit/workspaces-starter-legacy/README.md

 You can read about his implementation by following that link to his website.

 In order to get things working with Yarn 2, simply run `yarn pnpify --sdk` if you're having issues with ESLint and Prettier extensions in VS Code.
 It's that simple!

+## Testing with `jest`

+I've chosen Jest as my test package for it's ease-of-use and support.
+As much as I absolutely *__hate__* Babel, it was required to get the ball rolling on account of various errors.
+I could simply convert the test structure to use independent `test.tsconfig.json`s but that would add to the repetitive tasks.
+I like the global configs and independent dependency trees approach I have.

+For Express, I'm using Supertest, and plan on adding Enzyme for React soon as well to cover the main areas of concern.
+Or, I may begin to branch these out for individual use cases.
+Still deciding.